Vaana (film): Plot

 Nandini is now in love with Abhi and is in a dilemma as her wedding is in a few days.
 She requests him to take her to the top of a waterfall and expresses her love to him, standing at the edge of the waterfall.
 Abhi, intent on marrying Nandini, takes Choudary for a morning jog to discuss his marriage with her, but Choudary, a heart patient, tells Abhi that he is expected to die anytime, and his only wish is to marry Nandini off to Gautam (Diganth).
 Later, Nandini asks Abhi if he told their story to her father, to which Abhi replies that he doubted her love.
 Abhi is angered and insults Nandini by saying that she betrayed her parents and asks her the guarantee that she will not betray him.
 Hurt, Nandini slaps Abhi and leaves in tears.
 On the night before the marriage, Abhi drives away without taking Devadas.
 He then starts drinking in a bar and finds Gautam asking the bar owner (Narsing Yadav) for directions to Choudary's home.
 When Jaanu tries to kill Gautam, Abhi saves Gautam and convinces himself that only Gautam is suitable to marry Nandini.

 The following day, Abhi drops Gautam at the marriage venue but declines to attend the marriage.
 Gautam asks for the heart-shaped watch as a remembrance, but Abhi refuses to give it as he likes it himself.
 Abhi then wishes Gautham a happy married life.
 He then finds Devadas near his car and takes the rabbit in.
 Meanwhile, Gautam is marrying Nandini.
 Abhi drives to the waterfall where Nandini proposed to him, but as he is driving, Devadas dies.
-The film ends with Abhi burying Devadas's body near the edge of the waterfall.
+The film ends with Abhi burying Devadas near the edge of the waterfall.